An Overview of Revocable Living Trusts in Colorado

 WHAT IS A REVOCABLE LIVING TRUST?

-A Revocable Living Trust is an estate planning solution that helps property owners transfer their property and assets at death without the need of going through a court administered process.
-The trust is a written document that should provide clear instructions for the management, distribution, and ownership of property.
-Should the trust maker, also called the grantor, become mentally incapacitated or pass away another appointed person, called a successor trustee should step in to administer the trust.
-It is considered “revocable” because the grantor retains the ability to amend the trust to reflect changing circumstances or decisions during his or her lifetime.
+A Revocable Living Trust is an estate planning solution that helps property owners transfer their property and assets at death without going through a court-administered process.
+The trust is a written document that should provide clear instructions for property management, distribution, and ownership.
+Should the trust maker, also called the grantor, become mentally incapacitated or pass away, another appointed person, a successor trustee, should administer the trust.
+It is considered “revocable” because the grantor can amend the trust to reflect changing circumstances or decisions during their lifetime.

 The stakeholders can include:

-Trustee.
-The individual responsible for managing the trust property.
-Until he or she dies or becomes incapacitated, the grantor typically acts as the trustee.
+Trustee: The individual who is responsible for managing the trust property.
+The grantor typically acts as the trustee until they die or become incapacitated.

-Successor Trustee.
-When the original trustee passes away or can no longer serve in this role, the successor steps in to manage the trust.
+Successor Trustee: When the original trustee dies or can no longer serve in this role, the successor manages the trust.

 WHAT HAPPENS TO MY PROPERTY IF I DON’T ESTABLISH A REVOCABLE LIVING TRUST?